zendesk/requester_timezone_app/README.md

 # Requester TimeZone

-Shows the Timezone and current local time of the requester
+Shows the Timezone and current local time of the requester (based upon their user profile)

 ### The following information is displayed:

 * Timezone
 * Current local time

+### Find a meeting time

+See what business hours (9-5) in your timezone match up with the business hours of the requester